 In the catalytic action of the enzyme invertase, the highly dextrorotatory sucrose on hydrolysis gives a mixture of glucone and leaves rotating sucrose which is in more percentage in the mixture.
-This is known as inversion of cane sugar mixture of α – D(+) glucose and fructose.
+This is known as the inversion of cane sugar mixture of α – D(+) glucose and fructose.

 5. Why do public toilets give offensive bad odour?

-The excretory material urea is hydrolysed to form Ammonia by the enzymatic action of urease and also due to interference of oxygen and moisture in the atmosphere which gives bad odour.
+The excretory material urea is hydrolysed to form Ammonia by the enzymatic action of urease and also due to interference of oxygen and moisture in the atmosphere which gives a bad odour.